Frequently asked about the Kempton Park Proposal

 Do you have a debt problem?

-No. We have a sustainable and entirely manageable long-term debt position as many companies do to make best use of the value of their asset base.
-This is good practice for a company of our size and structure to enable a strong investment programme.
-We carried out a very successful refinancing at the end of 2015 which we decided to do to take advantage of the low-interest rate environment.
+No. We have a sustainable and entirely manageable long-term debt position that is comparable to or better than many companies of our size and structure to enable a strong investment programme.
+We carried out a very successful refinancing at the end of 2015, which we decided to do to take advantage of the low-interest rate environment.
 We have had seven consecutive years of financial growth, even through the difficult recession, which has allowed us to contribute record amounts into prize money and raise the funds to make major investments in facilities.
 Our ambition to pump more than half a billion pounds into British Racing in the next decade is over-and-above any debt repayments in that period.

 Is this a way of raising money for investments The Jockey Club has already made?